 Trial eventually began in July 2020.
-Through a trial protocol order, the district court divided trial into three phases.
+Through a trial protocol order, then-Judge Gonzalez divided trial into three phases.
 The parties have completed the first two trial phases but - two years later - the last phase has not even started.
-The district court entered interim orders after Phases 1 and 2 that partially denied injunctive relief.
-But the denial of an injunction in the middle of a phased trial is not appealable.
-There is no final judgment, and the phased interim orders have not been certified as final under NRCP 54(b).
-As a result, there is no appealable order; thus, this Court lacks jurisdiction.
-This appeal should be dismissed.
+Judge Gonzalez entered interim Findings of Fact and Conclusions of Law after Phases 1 and 2.
+Those orders denied the vast majority of Plaintiffs' claims but entered an injunction against a regulation that conflicted with one of the governing statutes.
+Judge Gonzalez expressly found that there were no constitutional violations unrelated to the unlawful regulation.